Life insurance pays a set amount of money to a chosen beneficiary if you pass away.

 Through an insurer.
 You can buy life insurance directly through a life insurer, either online or over the phone.

 With your superannuation fund.
-Many super funds offer different types of life insurance to members.
+All super funds offer life and total & permanent disability cover, while some will also offer income protection.
 Sometimes, these can be automatically provided if you're part of an employer super fund and are generally cheaper than policies bought outside of super.
 Beware, though, these are typically less comprehensive.

 What does life insurance cover?